Football in Argentina: Culture

+It was in 1986 when the figure of Diego Maradona became well known internationally beyond the scope of just football.
+In Argentina, Maradona became a cultural icon.

 Supporters in Argentine football stadiums operate under a key principle known as Aguante (Endurance) which serves as a belief system that guides the behavior of those in attendance.
 Key values that make up aguante that scholars such as Eduardo Herrera have also claimed are central in the construction of Argentine masculinity are courage, endurance, and fearlessness in physical confrontation.
 Fans can showcase these values when they are at stadiums in three significant way which are always supporting your team with your participation in chants and jumping throughout the match, attending literally every match that your team plays regardless of the circumstances, and standing your ground in the face of opposition insults or when engaged in any physical altercations at the stadium.

 It is under this principal of aguante that those in attendance of stadium matches in Argentina can be labeled under three broad categories which are hinchas (Fans), hinchinda militantes (militant fans), and espectadores (spectator).
 Those who classified as Hinchas exhibit many of the qualities under the aguante principle and often go to many of their team's matches, while hinchinda militantes who are usually found behind the goals with their team colors strictly follow what is asked of them under aguante by attending every one of their team's matches regardless of the weather or performance of the team.
 The espectadores attend matches to enjoy the play of the game but do not weigh the principal of aguante close to heart compared the other two fan categories.
 Within the broad category of hinchinda militantes it is made up of la barra (supporters), la banda (the band), los pibes (the kids), and la pandilla (gang).